Stein Domains in Banach Algebraic Geometry: Some results in functional analysis

 {\bf Proof.} When $k$ is Archimedean, it is of course maximally complete.
 So, the theorem follows immediately from combining Lemma \ref{lem:injective_tensor_strict_mono} and Proposition \ref{prop:nuclear_proj_equal_injecive}.

 Suppose now that $k$ is a non-Archimedean complete valuation field and fix a representation $F = \underset{j \in J}\limind F_j$ as a monomorphism filtered inductive system of Banach spaces.
-Unravelling the definitions, the functor $(-) \wotimes_{\pi, k} F$ can be written as
+Unraveling the definitions, the functor $(-) \wotimes_{\pi, k} F$ can be written as

 where last colimit is calculated in $\ttCBorn_k$, meaning that it is the separated colimit of bornological vector spaces.
 Since $\ttCBorn_k$ is an elementary quasi-abelian category, the filtered colimits are exact.
 Therefore, applying Lemma \ref{lem:nArchBanFlat} and Lemma \ref{lem:exact_completion} we see that the functor $(-) \wotimes_{\pi, k} F$ can be written as a composition of exact functors. \ $\Box$